santiallende/myWebsite/content/psychotherapy/header/index.md

 Together, we can discuss emotional themes in your life and help you draw parallels between past and present relationships, cultivate a greater sense of acceptance and self-compassion, explore and change limiting beliefs, and give voice to parts of yourself that feel distant.
 I integrate elements from mindfulness- and compassion-focused interventions, attachment-based psychodynamic interventions, cognitive-behavioral therapy, motivational interviewing, narrative therapy, and reminiscence therapy.

-Some patients find benefit in using self-report measures and biomarker feedback (e.g., cortisol, CRP, DHEA) to support their psychotherapy.
-If you are interested in using these to better understand yourself, we can determine whether they may be helpful for your growth.
-I would be happy to discuss this further during our work together.

 Please note that I am only providing telepsychology services at this time.

 As a member of  [PSYPACT](https://psypact.org/), I am able to provide teletherapy in the following states: AL, AZ, AR, CO, CNMI, CT, DE, DC, FL, GA, ID, IL, IN, KS, KY, ME, MD, MI, MN, MO, NE, NV, NH, NJ, NC, ND, OH, OK, PA, RI, SC, TN, TX, UT, VA, WA, WV, WI, and WY.